nerdslab/xbrain/data/README.md

 # Image Data and Annotated Volumes #

 This repo contains manually annotated volumes of 3D X-ray microtomography data.
 All of the data volumes and annotations are saved as nrrd or nii files, both of which can be opened in Fiji and converted to a wide range of file formats.
-You can also open nrrd/nii files in Python with the use of the pynrrd package.
+You can also open nrrd/nii files in Python with the use of the pynrrd and nibabel packages.

 ***
 If you use any of the datasets contained in this repository, please cite the following paper: